IceCreamYou/THREE.Terrain/roadmap.md

 ## 1.2

-Add water and lens flare to the demo
-In the demo, combine the segments and size settings into just size Fix minHeight not being properly applied
+In the demo, combine the segments and size settings into just size (and adjust edgeDistance appropriately) Fix minHeight not being properly applied
 Implement hill algorithm (feature picking).
 See http://www.stuffwithstuff.com/robot-frog/3d/hills/hill.html Support having a function passed for the maxHeight value that takes the slope at each vertex and returns a height